KeyboardKit/website/pages/locales.md

 ## About

-KeyboardKit comes with support for <b>{% include locales-count.html %}</b> locales, with more locales added over time:
+KeyboardKit comes with support for <b>{% include locales-count.html %}</b> locales, with more being added over time:

 {% include locales.html %}